 Keller heads across California Street from the Mark Hopkins Hotel to a telephone booth.

 “Welcome to Tenderloin Travel.”

 Now, this one throws me!
-At the close of one episode Stone and Keller drop Stefani Powers off at an airport at O’Farrell and Taylor Streets in the Tenderloin.
+At the close of one episode Stone and Keller drop Stefanie Powers off at an airport at O’Farrell and Taylor Streets in the Tenderloin.
 There never has been an airport in the Tenderloin!
 Look at the old UHF Channel 44 Building in the background.

 There was some type of busy terminal here once but it couldn’t have been an airport.
 The “Airlines Terminal” sign may have been doctored for the episode.
 There’s a Hilton Hotel here now.

-As the boys say goodbye to Stefani, we’ll say goodbye to the boys.
+As the boys say goodbye to Stefanie, we’ll say goodbye to the boys.
 Karl Malden is dead now, and I don’t read much about Michael Douglas’s health nowadays.
 I hope he lives as long as his dad has.